microsoft/service-fabric-backup-explorer/README.md

 * Querying of metadata for the collection.
 * Current state and its entries in the collection of the backup loaded.
-* Enlist the transactions performed.
+* Enlist the transactions performed (since the last checkpoint).
 * Update the collection by adding, updating or deleting the entries in the collection.
-* Backup the data post update.
+* Take a fresh backup with the udpated state.

 The Service Fabric Backup Explorer can be consumed in any of the following ways for view/update of reliable collections of the backup.